 The elimination of the mismatch is what makes the temporal fishbowl seamless.
 There is no moment when the tempo of the work feels imposed rather than natural.
 The tempo feels natural because the tool has eliminated every cue that might reveal it as constructed.
 The fish is no longer swimming against any current — and because the current has disappeared, the fish can no longer tell that there is water.

-The concept extends Segal's fishbowl metaphor from The Orange Pill into the temporal domain using Crary's framework.
+The concept extends Segal's fishbowl metaphor from You On AI into the temporal domain using Crary's framework.
 It also draws on Crary's argument in Scorched Earth that the internet complex is not a tool but an environment — a medium that structures perception rather than serving it.

 Temporal regimes are invisible from inside.
 The assumption that speed is a value operates as water: not hidden, but constitutive of all temporal experience within the regime.